ibrahimuludag/OutputCachingTryout/README.md

 -   [SetVaryByHeader](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.outputcaching.outputcachepolicybuilder.setvarybyheader)  - Specify one or more HTTP headers to add to the cache key.
 - [VaryByValue](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.outputcaching.outputcachepolicybuilder.varybyvalue)- Specify a value to add to the cache key.
 The following example uses a value that indicates whether the current server time in seconds is odd or even.
 A new response is generated only when the number of seconds goes from odd to even or even to odd.

-For example, you want the cache tempatures by city.
-You can achieve this by using `SetVaryByQuery`.
-You can specify this in either `AddOutputCache` or attribute.
+For example, you want the cache temperatures by city.
+You can achieve this by using SetVaryByQuery.
+You can specify this in either `AddOutputCache` or  `OutputCache` attribute.

     [HttpGet("{city}", Name = "GetWeatherForecast Query")]
     [OutputCache(VaryByQueryKeys = new[] { "city" })]
     public IEnumerable<WeatherForecast> GetByQuery(string city)
     {